imdhanasekar/IPL_Analysis/README.md

 # PowerBI-IPL-Analysis 📈
-I've created a dynamic Power BI dashboard to delve into the thrilling world of the Indian Premier League (IPL).
+I've created a dynamic Power BI dashboard to dive into the thrilling world of the Indian Premier League (IPL).
 From team performance trends to player statistics, this interactive dashboard provides a comprehensive view of the IPL action over the years.